Official Website of Award-Winning Poet

 ABOUT THE POET

 Antony Di Nardo has written five books of poetry.
 His work appears widely in journals and anthologies across Canada and internationally, and has been translated into several languages.
 His long poem suite May June July was winner of the Gwendolyn MacEwen Poetry Prize for 2017 and was short-listed for a National Magazine Award.
 He spent the last years of a teaching career in Beirut where he launched his first book of poetry Alien, Correspondent in 2010.
-He is an active member of the League of Canadian Poets, Canada Cuba Literary Alliance, Cobourg Poetry Workshop, and the Northumberland Writers’ Group.
-Born in Montreal, he divides his time between Cobourg, Ontario and Sutton, Quebec.
+He is an active member of the League of Canadian Poets and the Cobourg Poetry Workshop.

 Check back here for information on upcoming Virtual Launches featuring

 Antony Di Nardo and other poets from the John B. Lee Signature Series.

 You’ll also find new poetry at the following websites and blogs: